William-Howard/Project-1/README.md

 # Project 1

-Project 1 was first created almost a year ago by me.
+Project 1 was first created almost a year ago.
 The project was extremely simple, but useful as well.
 Everyone needs a calculator, no?
 Python was the language in which it was created with.